2 Days in Skopje

 Skopje to Ohrid

-Our next destination was Lake Ohrid in the southwest of North Macedonia and we opted to get there by bus.
-More about that trip in our next post.
-Lesson learned from our arrival day, do not carry your luggage that far so we booked a taxi at the front desk.
+Our next destination was Lake Ohrid, in the southwest of North Macedonia, and we opted to get there by bus.
+We'll talk more about that trip in our next post.
+On our arrival day in Skopje, we learned that you should not carry your luggage that far, so we booked a taxi at the front desk to the bus station.

 The Stone Bridge and Archaeological Museum of Macedonia in Skopje